-How do dreams work?
+Have you ever wondered how dreams work and why we have them?
 This and other questions about dreams have been a source of wonder for ages.

 How Ancient Civilizations Regarded Dreams